-Average medical service costs paid per claim in 2022 is consistent with 2021, as higher payments per transaction were offset by fewer transactions per claim.
+Average medical service costs paid per claim in 2022 is higher than 2021, driven by higher payments per transaction.

-Some of the paid-per-claim growth in 2021 is attributable to higher fee schedule reimbursement levels for evaluation and management and medical-legal services effective in early 2021.
+Some of the paid-per-claim growth in 2021 and 2022 is attributable to higher fee schedule reimbursement levels for evaluation and management and medicallegal services effective in early 2021.

-The decline in the number of transactions per claim in 2022 appears to be consistent across most service types.
+The decline in the number of transactions per claim in 2022 is similar to 2021 and the prepandemic pattern.